 We believe spay/neuter, by dysregulating the hormonal axes of our dogs (i.e., the hypothalmic-pituitary-gonadal and/or hypothalmic-pituitary-adrenal), can be shown to accelerate the aging process, thereby compromising our dog’s quality of life and shortening their lifespan.

 Lastly, as the Sage paper and other studies here show, the topic of stress appears to be highly relevant as a contributing factor to the effects of spay/neuter.
 Studies show sex steroids (as compromised by spay/neuter or other endocrine disruptors) are salient physiologic factors that determine the magnitude and duration of stress-adaptive cortisol production.
-135 Therefore, we have chosen to take this inquiry one step further to provide a study of “The Stress Response System” in canines and how it might be affected by spay/neuter.
+135 Therefore, we have chosen to take this inquiry one step further on this website to provide a page dedicated to “The Stress Response System” in canines and how it might be affected by spay/neuter.